damien-dupre/dcu-r-tutorials/slides/slide_04_08.md

 # p-value and degree of freedom

 The p-value is the most important value because it will be used to take a decision on whether to accept or to reject H<sub>0</sub> (and consequently to consider H<sub>A</sub> as potentially true).
-According Fisher, the p-value is the probability that we would have observed a test statistic that is at least as extreme as the one we actually did get if the null hypothesis is true.
+According to Ronald Fisher, the p-value is the probability that we would have observed a test statistic that is at least as extreme as the one we actually did get if the null hypothesis is true.
 In other words, if the data are extremely implausible according to the null hypothesis, then the null hypothesis is probably wrong.

 The p-value is a probability ranging from 0% to 100% and the threshold to say that the data obtained are extremely implausible is 5% (or 0.05 in a p-value scale).
-Every results obtained with a p-value lower than 5% or 0.05 is considered as implausible if the null hypothesis is true, and lead to the rejection of this null hypothesis.
+Every result obtained with a p-value lower than 5% or 0.05 is considered as implausible if the null hypothesis is true, and leads to the rejection of this null hypothesis.

 The degrees of freedom (df) corresponds to the number of unique “data points” that contribute to a particular calculation, minus the number of “constraints” that they need to satisfy.
 Running a statistical model will remove all the freedom to preform new analyses with different models.
 For this reason, all the hypotheses should be tested once, and only once, in the same unique model.